SanjanaGeggalapally/SwarmOps/documentation/administrator/rbac.md

 ---

 This document explains the RBAC implementation in SwarmOps, focusing on assigning roles, controlling permissions, and securing access to resources.
-It emphasizes how **Admins** can manage services and nodes, while **Superadmins** have additional capabilities for managing users.
+It emphasizes how **Users** can only view nodes and services, while **Admins** can manage them fully, and **Superadmins** have additional capabilities for managing users.

 ---